bob-hanson/slick-engines/README.md

 {{link-to 'application'}} // will now link to the top level inside the engine.

 ```
-If we had a "rock-spectrums/:id"
+If we had a "rock-spectrums.some-nested-non-namespace-reset-route"

 ```
-{{link-to 'rock-spectrum' spectrum }} // notice we dont have the top level in the link path.
+{{link-to 'some-nested-non-namespace-reset-route' }} // notice we dont have the top level in the link path.

 ```
 **External**